eclipse-pass/main/.github/ISSUE_TEMPLATE/enhancement-request-issue.md

 # Description

 A description of the enhancement.
+What are the new features/improvements to this enhancement change?

 # Value